Terms and Conditions

 3.2 Correcting input errors.
-Our account opening process allows you to check and amend any errors before submitting your information to us.
+Our application process allows you to check and amend any errors before submitting your information to us.
 Please check the details carefully before confirming them.
 You are responsible for ensuring that your details and any specification or specialisms submitted by you are complete and accurate.

-3.3 Acknowledging receipt of account details.
-After you submit your account details, you will receive an email from us acknowledging that we have received it, but please note that this does not mean that your account has been accepted.
-Our acceptance of your account will take place as described in clause 3.4.
+3.3 Acknowledging receipt of application details.
+After you submit your application details, you will receive an email from us acknowledging that we have received it, but please note that this does not mean that your application has been accepted.
+Our acceptance of your application will take place as described in clause 3.5.

-3.4 Accepting your account.
-Our acceptance of your account takes place when we send an email to you to accept it (Account Confirmation), at which point and on which date (Commencement Date) the Terms between you and us will come into force.
+3.5 Accepting your application.
+Our acceptance of your application takes place when we send an email to you to accept it (Account Confirmation), at which point and on which date (Commencement Date) your Membership will commence and the Terms between you and us will come into force.

-3.5 If we cannot accept your account.
-If we are unable to supply you with the Services for any reason, we will inform you of this by email and we will not process your account.
+3.6 We reserve the right to reject your application at any time and for any reason.
+If we cannot accept your application or if we are unable to supply you with the Services for any reason, we will inform you of this by email and we will not process your application.

-4.2 To cancel the account, you must email us at firstname.lastname@example.org.
+4.2 To cancel the Membership, you must email us at email@example.com.
 Please include your details to help us to identify it.
-If you send us your cancellation notice by email, then your cancellation is effective from 14 days from the date of your last appointment.
-Please manage your bookings and availability on the website to ensure that you fulfil all appointments with our customers before closing an account.
+If you send us your cancellation notice by email, then your cancellation is effective from the last day in which your Membership fees are paid in accordance with clause 7.
+Please manage your bookings and availability on the website to ensure that you fulfil all appointments with your customers before cancelling your Membership.